-Since joining Shoreditch London four years ago, Andrew has expanded the Shoreditch London event team to deal with an increase in bookings.
+Since joining Shoreditch London five years ago, Andrew has expanded the Shoreditch London event team to deal with an increase in bookings.
 Andrew shares his insight and experience in our latest Q&A.

 What are some of the biggest daily challenges you face in your job?

 "One of the main challenges I face is quickly interpreting a client’s brief, and helping them understand how we can successfully deliver their event in one of our spaces.
 I look after all the initial enquiries for both Shoreditch Studios and Kachette; from the first contact, until the event is contracted.
 When an event is confirmed it’s then passed to Dan & Kate, who manage the production side of things.
 I enjoy working with clients, and overcoming this challenge, so they can get to the exciting part of planning their event."

 Shoreditch Studios and Kachette are different size venues with different features.
 Which events are best suited to each venue?

 "Shoreditch Studios is perfect for corporate events, conferences, hackathons, weddings, private parties, product launches, press events etc. The two arches are interlinked by a sliding door, and this works really well for events as it gives more flexibility.
 The space also has a private courtyard, which can be used by guests until 8pm.